Kerala Congress (M) faction decides to walk out of UDF | Politics

 Kerala Congress (M) faction decides to walk out of UDF

-With the state Assembly polls round the corner, the ruling LDF in Kerala on Wednesday got a shot in the arm as Kerala Congress(M) faction led by Jose K Mani decided to severe its decades old ties with the Congress-led UDF and work with the CPI(M)-led front in the state.
+Ahead of next year's Assembly elections, the ruling LDF in Kerala on Wednesday got a shot in the arm as Kerala Congress(M) faction led by Jose K Mani decided to sever its decades old ties with the Congress-led UDF and work with the Left front in the state.
 Party leader Jose K Mani also said he would quit his Rajya Sabha membership, won with the support of the UDF.

 Announcing his faction's political position at a press conference here, Jose expressed hope that the LDF leadership will take a decision on his party's entry into the ruling front.
 Jose, son of veteran Kerala Congress (M) leader late K M Mani, hailed the CPI(M)-led front's efforts to safeguard the secularism in the country.

 He also said the LDF government in the state was keen to work towards the welfare of the farming community, which is the core base of his party.
-Chief Minister Pinarayi Vijayan and leadership of the LDF were quick to welcome Jose faction's decision to cooperate with the front.
+Chief Minister Pinarayi Vijayan and the LDF leadership were quick to welcome Jose faction's decision to cooperate with their front.

 In a statement, Vijayan said the KC(M) has taken a stand that LDF is the politically correct formation, ending its 38- year-old association with the UDF.
 The matters related to the party's LDF entry will be decided at the front's meeting, he said.